banksalad/styleguide/android/README.md

 - does not throw Exception
 - is O(1) complexity
-- is Cheap, or computation result is being cached
+- is cheap or its computation result is being cached
 - is idempotent operation

 ```kotlin